quickwit-oss/quickwit/docs/log-management/send-logs/send-docker-logs-syslog.md

       - subnet: "192.168.32.0/20"
 ```

-And here you have both the collector and Quickwit services.
+Here, you have both the collector and Quickwit services.
 Notice the use of the logging fragment and logging network on both containers.

 ``` yaml
 services: